KDE/documentation-docs-krita-org/general_concepts/file_formats/file_webp.rst

     A slider that allows you to select whether saving speed is more important than quality.
 Dithering:
     This enables dithering, which allows storing fewer colors while still keeping good gradients.
+Force convert to sRGB:
+    This option will convert document color profile into sRGB before exporting, usually for better web upload and sharing compatibility.
+Save ICC Profile:
+    By default, ICC will be preserved during export.
+Disabling this option will not save ICC to the exported image and can possibly result in smaller file.
+However it is recommended to convert the color profile to sRGB to prevent color mismatch, as an (WebP) image without color profile will usually considered as sRGB.

 Advanced
 ~~~~~~~~